CloudCannon/documentation/_editing/editable-regions.md

 Define multiple classes if the element already has a class, for example: `<div class="content editable">`.
 {: .info}

+The [Visual Editor](/editing/visual-editor/) supports JavaScript, however, HTML rendered with JavaScript is not editable.

 The *Editable Region* interface used depends on the defined element:

 ---